Albert0i/RU204/tragedyM.md

 ### II.
 Out of focus
-Regarding to the migration, one should focus on applications on it, not the databases themselves.
+Regarding to the migration, one should focus on applications, *not* the databases themselves.
 Moving back end database, even for heterogeneous ones, can be done with tools or manually.
-Moving back end on a live system is quite another thing.
+Moving the back in online system is quite another thing.

-The very weigh should focus on Web Applications not on database itself.
-Moving data from one base to another without unworkable applications is meaningless and valueless.
-Data ,per se, is valuable, it is the applications visualize and utilize them and renders computer systems.

-More time and money should be spent on studying the structure of legacy Web Applications.
-Whether to retrofit and consolidate a consistent central data access layer or through API Gateway is more appropriate or both.
+More time and money should be spent on studying the structure of legacy systems, whether it was necessary to consolidate/retrofit into a consistent central data access layer or by dint of an API Gateway.
+Or else everybody did in one's own way.

-Legacy Web Applications, typically written in era of [ASP.NET](https://en.wikipedia.org/wiki/ASP.NET) 2.0, exclusively and extensively use [Data Control](https://learn.microsoft.com/en-us/previous-versions/aspnet/ms228214(v=vs.100)) which capture both front-end and back-end logics.
+Terminal programs were intrinsically easy to be converted to new web pages.
+Legacy Web Applications, typically written in era of [ASP.NET](https://en.wikipedia.org/wiki/ASP.NET) 2.0, exclusively and extensively use [Data Control](https://learn.microsoft.com/en-us/previous-versions/aspnet/ms228214(v=vs.100)) which capture both front-end and back-end logic.
 Access to database is scattered along the way through ASPX pages.

+In addition, ASPX pages run on IIS which instead run on Windows only.
+Besides licensing fee, the server was not fit for horizontal scaling, making too many web pages hosting on the same server, endangering stability and performance.
+However, prohibiting the use of Data Control involves significant code rewrite which involves more [regression testing](https://en.wikipedia.org/wiki/Regression_testing) and longer time span.

+Years and years of attending various Oracle courses only had minimal help on migration.
+It's just not addressing the main point.

 ### III.
 Temptation
 On crafting new programs, it is highly desirous to perform read/write directly on Oracle.
 As one might think better and there's no point to do it on DB2/400 which is doomed to be obsoleted.
 It's true but there is a catch, provided that new program do not make any write operations on DB2/400, read operations is profitted by one direction data sychronizing utility, ie. OGG.